 “It’s hard to come out here and perform, especially if your mind is elsewhere.
 I was curious how that was going to be.
 I don’t like to usually take that many tournaments off, but sometimes it’s good.
 I guess it is showing itself now that it’s important.”

-O’Toole is among five golfers tied for the lead after shooting 7-under rounds, including Megan Khang, Yuka Saso, Lauren Coughlin from the early wave and later, Jeongeun Lee5, at Pinnacle Country Club in Rogers, Arkansas.
+O’Toole is among six golfers tied for the lead after shooting 7-under rounds of 64, including Megan Khang, Yuka Saso, Lauren Coughlin from the early wave and later, Jeongeun Lee5 and Sei Young Kim, at Pinnacle Country Club in Rogers, Arkansas.
+O’Toole was the only one of the six to par the par-5 18th hole; Coughlin was the only one to eagle it.
+The others all birdied it.

-On Friday, O’Toole had six straight birdies on her front nine starting at No. 2 and had eight in all with just one bogey.
+O’Toole did have six straight birdies on her front nine starting at No. 2 and had eight in all with just one bogey.
 Yet, after he round, she talked like she could’ve had more circles on her card.

 “I definitely felt like I left a lot out there still,” she said after 18 holes of a 54-hole tournament.
 “Eight birdies, but I still felt like there was a ton left out there, especially on the back side.”